 - After sale care

 Bridal wear shops are opening up on every street in the city.
 Give your customers a different experience by offering after the wedding laundry service for the gown.
-Which bride wouldn’t want to store the beautiful dress when it’s clean?
+Which bride wouldn’t want to store a clean wedding dress?

 - Stylist on call

 Have a stylist in your store to assist customers who don’t know what they are looking for.
-A stylist is not the average sales person we find in a boutique but a person who understands fashion and probably has experience or professional training in fashion styling.
+A stylist is not the average sales person we find in a boutique; a stylist understands fashion and probably has experience or professional training in fashion styling.
 That way, you can influence any customer who wants to walk out because he/she didn’t find something suitable.
-If your store is online, indicate you have a stylist on call or on chat.
+If your store is online, indicate you have a stylist available to chat with clients.

 - Free make-up session